 Product selection is only one way to support our vendors.
 As founding members of Carrot Cache a small foundation that funds local organic food initiatives, we have seen the transformative power of investing in our regional food economy.
 Inspired by this success, we wanted to provide a similar opportunity for our own producers and so the Nature’s Finest Fund was created.
 This annual grant program, specifically for those who supply (or wish to supply) The Big Carrot, expands the availability of locally produced food and support the producers who grow our food.
 You can learn more about both grant streams on the Carrot Cache website.

 As a worker owned store, we value products that are produced in a system that fairly compensates the growers.
-The Big Carrot is committed to carrying Fairly Trade products that support social justice and fair labour.
+The Big Carrot is committed to carrying Fairly Traded products that support social justice and fair labour.
 We only sell fairly traded organic coffee (bag, bulk or freshly brewed) and cane sugar.
 In addition to these categories we offer hundreds of products throughout the store that carry one of the third party verifications for fair trade including: teas, chocolates, shea butter, soaps, tropical fruit, quinoa, nut seed oils and spices.

 Fair Trade Principles